Twins Days: History

 The Twins Days event was inspired by a pair of enterprising 19th-century twins, Moses and Aaron Wilcox.
-“They were the identical twins who bought about 4,000 acres of land here in 1819, and then offered to donate six acres for a town square and $20 towards a new school, on one condition: that the place drop its dull old name, Millsville, and become Twinsburg.
+“They were the identical twins who bought about 4,000 acres of land here in 1819 and then offered to donate six acres for a town square and $20 towards a new school, on one condition: that the place drop its dull old name, Millsville, and become Twinsburg.
 More than a century and a half later, in 1976, the town was celebrating the United States’ bicentennial and decided to throw a party the Wilcoxes would have appreciated.
 Just 36 pairs of twins showed up, but the burghers of Twinsburg saw its potential and made it annual.”

-There was no festival in 2020.
+There was no festival in 2020 due to the COVID-19 pandemic.
+However, The Twins Days Festival did hold a virtual festival that year, with virtual events such as a 5k Race, streaming replay of the previous year's parade, virtual group photo, streaming bingo games, etc. Because of the full "virtual" schedule, the organization considers a 2020 festival having taken place, but just not an in-person one.